The weather

 East and northeasterly storms expected next week

-The formation of a Mediterranean low-pressure system will bring a storm with strong easterly and northeasterly winds at the start of next week.
+The formation of a Mediterranean low-pressure system will bring a storm with strong easterly winds at the beginning of next week.
 Heavy rain is expected across the region on Monday and Tuesday, particularly in the northeast and coastal and pre-coastal areas.
 Current weather maps indicate that these areas could see accumulations of over 100 or 200 liters per square meter in some cases.
-In anticipation of this, the Sau-Susqueda, Foix, and Darnius Boadella reservoirs are continuing to release water to accommodate the expected rainfall, as the internal basins are currently at 86% capacity, with some reservoirs nearing full.
+In anticipation of this, the Sau-Susqueda, Foix, and Darnius Boadella reservoirs are continuing to release water to accommodate the expected rainfall, as the internal basins are currently at 86% capacity, with some reservoirs nearing full capacity.
 Significant snowfall is also expected in the mid and high elevations of the eastern Pyrenees with this new storm.
 In regions like Ripollès, Vallespir, Conflent, and Alta Cerdanya, local accumulations of 1.5 meters or more of new snow are possible between Saturday and Tuesday.
 On Tuesday, the heaviest rainfall could shift between the Ebro River basin and the Valencian Community, although this information is still unclear at the moment.
-A severe storm with strong winds and rough seas is also expected along the entire Catalan coast, centered on the Costa Brava.
+A severe storm with strong winds and rough seas is expected along the entire Catalan coast, centered on the Costa Brava.
 Waves will exceed 4 to 6 meters in height.
-This situation will need to be monitored very closely.
+This situation should be monitored very closely.